Frequently Asked Questions

 Should I wait until I receive a decision from BU Admissions before applying for financial aid?

 No. If you delay submitting your application for any reason, it could be too late to get full consideration for financial aid.
-Our financial aid deadline is February 15, but you should apply as soon as possible after January 1.
+Submit your financial aid application well before our incoming student deadline.
 Don’t wait until after you’ve filed your taxes; the financial aid application lets you estimate your income before filing.

 I’m applying as an Early Decision candidate.
 Is the financial aid process the same as for regular admissions?

-For Early Decision candidates the CSS PROFILE deadline is earlier (November 1).
-But remember, in additon to the PROFILE you are still required to file the FAFSA by February 15.
+With Early Decision the financial aid application forms are the same as with regular admission; both the CSS PROFILE and the FAFSA are required.
+However, the deadlines are different.
+For Early Decision, file both forms by November 1.
+For Early Decision 2, file both forms by January 3.
 Review the filing instructions carefully.
-As an Early Decision candidate, you agree to apply only to Boston University and forfeit any opportunity to compare your BU financial aid decision with potential offers from other universities.
-Apply for Early Decision only if you’re comfortable with these restrictions.
+As an Early Decision/Early Decision 2 candidate, you agree to apply only to Boston University and forfeit any opportunity to compare your BU financial aid decision with potential offers from other universities.
+Apply via Early Decision only if you and your family are comfortable with these restrictions.

 If I get private, non-BU scholarships, will they affect my financial aid awards?